Genedata

 Genedata is a bioinformatics company that develops enterprise software solutions to accelerate biopharmaceutical research and development.
-Founded in 1997 by Othmar Pfannes, Genedata has since grown to approximately 400 employees.
-Genedata is headquartered in Basel, Switzerland with additional offices in Boston, London, Munich, San Francisco, Singapore, and Tokyo positioning the company in the heart of biopharma clusters around the globe.
+Founded in 1997 by Othmar Pfannes, Genedata has grown to approximately 500 employees.
+Headquartered in Basel, Switzerland with additional offices in Boston, London, Munich, San Francisco, Singapore, and Tokyo, Genedata is in the heart of biopharma clusters around the globe.

-Today, top 25 biopharmaceutical enterprises, innovative biotechnology companies, and scientific research institutions use the Genedata Biopharma Platform to increase the efficiency of their R&D operations.
-With its knowledgeable scientific experts, modular software portfolio, and collaborative approach, Genedata helps companies to more efficiently discover, develop, characterize, and manufacture innovative biotherapeutics of all modalities including antibodies, cell and gene therapies (CGTs), RNA, and vaccines.
+Today, the world's top 25 biopharmaceutical enterprises, innovative biotechnology companies, and scientific research institutions use the Genedata Biopharma Platform to improve the efficiency of their R&D operations.
+With its knowledgeable scientific experts, modular software portfolio, and collaborative approach, Genedata helps companies to more efficiently discover, develop, characterize, and manufacture innovative biotherapeutics of all modalities, including antibodies, cell and gene therapies (CGTs), RNA, and vaccines.

-Genedata's solutions drive digitalization, automation, standardization, and data FAIRness while complying with regulatory standards.
+Genedata's solutions drive digitalization, automation, data FAIRness, and AI while complying with regulatory standards.

 In July 2024, Genedata joined the Danaher Group.

 Genedata Products

 Genedata developed its first product for drug target discovery in 1998.The Genedata Biopharma Platform encompasses purpose-built workflow and analysis systems that support discovery, development, and translational research, as well as technology-focused analytical workflows.
-These systems can be used either individually or together to connect distinct data streams within organizations.
+These systems can be used either individually or together to connect distinct data stream development organizations.